Azornes/Comfyui-LayerForge/README.md

 ## ✨ Key Features

-- **Freeform Inpainting Area:** Draw any custom (non-rectangular) area directly inside the image for inpainting.
+- **Freeform Inpainting Area:** Draw any custom (like a polygonal lasso tool) area directly inside the image for inpainting.
 The tool generates content that is coherent with the rest of the image, without requiring a brush.
 - **Persistent & Stateful:** Your work is automatically saved to the browser's IndexedDB, preserving your full canvas state (layers, positions, etc.) even after a page reload.
 - **Multi-Layer Editing:** Add, arrange, and manage multiple image layers with z-ordering.